music-miko/go/.github/README.md

 This project is licensed under the **GNU General Public License v3.0** - see the [LICENSE](LICENSE) file for details.

 ```
-YukkiMusic — A Telegram bot that streams music into group voice chats
+ArcMusic — A Telegram bot that streams music into group voice chats
-Copyright (C) 2025 TheTeamVivek
+Copyright (C) 2026 Team Arc

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by